 Both Graphite and Steel Shafts come in the following Flexes.

-Ladies Flex – A Graphite shaft with the most torque so it will twist a lot.
+Ladies Flex Shafts – A Graphite shaft with the most torque so it will twist a lot.
 It is designed for the slower paced swing speeds.
+Most Ladies golf clubs would feature these types of shafts.

-Senior Flex – Designed for the slightly below average pace swing speeds.
+Senior Flex Shaft – Designed for the slightly below average pace swing speeds.
+Most recommended golf clubs for seniors would features these.

 Regular flex – The mid torque shaft that is designed for most swing speeds.
 Available in graphite and steel.